Understand Your House Plans (Karen’s Method)

 Study Your Plans

 Try it yourself.
+You’ll find yourself getting immersed in your new house in your mind.
+So many things will become clear to you.
 And don’t worry about spilling coffee or food on the drawings.
 These are only copies, not the original drawings.
 We can always print more.

 Bill Hirsch | Architect